RECAPEM

 • Patients should be provided with careful instructions for follow-up within 12 hours to 2 days.

-• Patients may be admitted for observation if they live distant from emergency services or follow-up care is considered unreliable.
+• Patients may be admitted for observation if they live distant from emergency services or if follow-up care is considered unreliable.

 • Aspiration or thoracostomy may be required in patients